Tahanima/selenium-java-test-automation-architecture/README.md

 # Selenium Test Automation Boilerplate

 Ready-to-use UI Test Automation Architecture using Java and Selenium WebDriver.

+## Installation Steps

 In order to use the framework:

 1. [Fork](https://github.com/Tahanima/selenium-test-automation-boilerplate/fork) the repository.
 2. Clone, i.e, download your copy of the repository to your local machine using